6 Common Medical Conditions Secondary to PTSD

 Medical conditions secondary to PTSD are conditions caused by your service-connected PTSD in some way.
 For example, if your PTSD causes you to have insomnia or migraines, or if the medication you take for PTSD causes erectile dysfunction (ED), you may have a secondary condition.
 Veterans suffering from these PTSD secondary conditions may qualify for additional VA disability benefits.

-Many veterans don’t realize that there are additional high-value VA disability claims (claims often rated at 30% or more) that can be claimed secondary to their service-connected PTSD.
+Many veterans don’t realize that there are additional high-value VA disability claims that can be claimed secondary to their service-connected PTSD.

-Does a nexus letter for medical conditions secondary to PTSD help your claim?
+Does a nexus letter for conditions secondary to PTSD help your claim?

 Nexus letters are critical for proving secondary service connection, in most cases.
 A nexus letter is a key document that can improve your VA disability claim and help you increase your VA disability rating.
 It explains how your secondary condition is caused or worsened by your primary service-connected disability.